 Frame Drop

-Occurs when the streaming system fails to render or transmit all video frames, usually due to hardware limitations or network issues—resulting in choppy playback.
+This occurs when the streaming system fails to render or transmit all video frames, usually due to hardware limitations or network issues, resulting in choppy playback.

 Facebook Live